ckeditor/ckeditor5/tests/manual/abbreviation-level-3.md

 This guide assumes that you are familiar with npm.
 If not, see the [npm documentation](https://docs.npmjs.com/getting-started/what-is-npm) or call `npm init` in an empty directory and keep your fingers crossed.

 First, install packages needed to build and set up a basic CKEditor 5 instance.
-On top of that, we'll need:
+On top of that, we will need:

 * The [`@ckeditor/ckeditor5-core`](https://www.npmjs.com/package/@ckeditor/ckeditor5-core) package which contains the {@link module:core/plugin~Plugin} and {@link module:core/command~Command} classes.
 * The [`@ckeditor/ckeditor5-ui`](https://www.npmjs.com/package/@ckeditor/ckeditor5-ui) package which contains the UI library and framework.